QuantEcon/lecture-python-intro/lectures/linear_equations.md

 ```{index} single: Linear Algebra; SciPy
 ```

-In the two goods example we obtained the matrix equation,
+In the two good example we obtained the matrix equation,

 $$
 p = (C-D)^{-1} h.